Have you ever noticed black specks in your Nespresso coffee?

 Nespresso’s descaling kit

-Nespresso recommends descaling your machine every 400-600 coffees, which is up to six months if you barely use it at home.
+Nespresso recommends descaling your machine every 400-600 coffees, which is approximately every six months if you use it infrequently at home.

 Tip: Check out my complete descaling article here!